 2022 will be at least as challenging for manufacturers and critical infrastructure utilities.
 And it’s this outlook that makes it more important than ever to understand the differences between OT and IT cybersecurity – and to grasp why exactly existing OT cybersecurity paradigms are still falling short.

 IT cybersecurity specializes in securing bits and bytes – crucial for the administrative side of any business.
-OT cybersecurity, on the other hand, focuses on securing both data and physical systems.
-In 2021, OT network stakeholders learned how crucial it is to choose a cyber defense approach that specifically fits OT environment needs – one that’s built from the ground up to meet OT challenges.
+OT cyber security, on the other hand, focuses on securing both data and physical systems.
+In 2021, OT network stakeholders learned how crucial it is to choose a cyber defense approach that specifically fits OT environment needs – one that’s built from the ground up to meet OT security challenges.

 In a recently-released 2022 OT Cybersecurity Survey we asked 200 CISOs from leading industrial organizations if they feel they are receiving the best value from their existing cybersecurity solutions.
 Many of the respondents agreed that they are not.
 Why do existing OT security paradigms fail to deliver on their promise?
 Let’s take a closer look.